sawsanamer/pomocheck/README.md

 **Pending challenges screen:**
 The challenges which have been set up but not yet approved.
 When &quot;sent by me&quot; is shown it means that it has been sent to the other user but not yet accepted/ declined.
 When &quot;read more&quot; button is shown it means that the other user has sent you a challenge, press read more to see all the details.

 <img src="readme_images/image006.jpg" height="407" >

 **Read more screen:**
 A screen to see a received challenge details and to accept or decline incoming challenges.

 <img src="readme_images/image007.jpg" height="407" >
 <img src="readme_images/image008.jpg" height="407"  >

 **Ongoing challenges screen:**

 A screen to see the ongoing challenges and your progress in them (percentage of subtasks you have checked off). when see progress/ tile is pressed, you can see your progress compared to your friend&#39;s and how many points you gained.
-You can check off subtasks from there or start a pomodoro interval.
+You can check off subtasks from there or start a pomodoro interval
+.
 <img src="readme_images/image009.jpg" height="407" >

 When quot; my progress screen&quot;is pressed you navigate to the see progress screen: